groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.caching/cache/_index.md

 | filter | java.lang.String | The filter to use. |

 **Returns:**
-java.util.List<java.lang.String> - A list of keys that match the filter.
+java.util.List<java.lang.String> - a list of keys that match the filter.